Why the CPP now has a $500 billion surplus

 In most pension systems, when assets substantially exceed the amount required to meet future obligations, a portion of the excess is distributed to members.
 A common benchmark in pension practice is that a surplus of roughly 25% above liabilities should trigger surplus sharing.
 The CPP’s 200% surplus is now eight times the 25% guideline, and mushrooming.

-Without a surplus distribution, older pensioners will die never receiving their fair share of the surplus.
+Without a surplus distribution, older pensioners will die never receiving their fair share of the surplus, even though it was created using their money.
 A surplus distribution addresses the principle of generational equity, the goal of all pension fund managers.
 One study found that those in the top quintile of income live 13 years longer than those in the bottom quintile.
-Since 2016, one million low-income seniors have died earlier than they should have, with a lower quality of life because they never received their deserved $10,000 from the CPP’s surplus (which was accumulated using their money).
+Since 2016, one million low-income seniors have died earlier than they should have, with a lower quality of life because they never received their deserved $10,000 from the CPP’s irrefutable $500 billion surplus.

 Mysteriously, our Chief Actuary has refused to even acknowledge this $500 billion, 200%, surplus.
-If the news of the CPP’s surplus becomes known, the need for other pension funds, and hence actuaries, will plummet.
-Details of why and how actuaries have abandoned Canadians and helped suppress the news of the CPP’s $500 billion surplus can be found here.
+He is very aware that, if the news of the CPP’s surplus and future potential becomes known, the need for other pension funds, and hence actuaries, will plummet.
+Details of why and how self-serving actuaries have abandoned Canadians and helped suppress the news of the CPP’s $500 billion surplus can be found here.

 How you can help